sofnom/HistoPathNCA_pipeline/README.md

 To run the pipeline, you can use the "run_cellprofiler.sh" script.
 This script is designed to loop over all tile lists for the slides of interest and run the CellProfiler pipeline for each slide.

 ## Outputs
+The pipeline creates one folder for each slide in a predetermined output folder called "test_output" by default, but can be changed by the user through the CellProfiler interface ("ExportToSpeadsheet" step).
+In the slide specific folder, the pipeline outputs:
-The outputs of the pipeline consist of one .txt file with all the object information for each tile of a slide.
+1. A .txt file with all the object information for each tile of a slide.
+This file can be named "Nuclei_Slide_name.txt" or "Cells_Slide_name.txt" based on the annotated objects.
+2. A .txt file with all pigmented objects identified, called ""
+3. A .txt file with all the annotated objects that are not overlapping the pigment areas, named "".
+4. A series of .jpeg files named "" with the initial tile image overlayed with the nuclear/cellular and pigment annotations, for visualization.

 ## Data analysis